skip to Main Content

 Therefore, you need to have a stock of ReSorb material; we call it a pool to run those businesses without interruptions.
 Pool management covers the whole cycle.
 From the analysis of the spent activated carbon to the reuse of the reactivated activated material.

-Olaf Schmolinsky
+Olaf Schmolinski

 What does our reactivation offer look like?